nearform/the-fastify-workshop/slides.md

 ---

-class: branded

 # Step 8: Config

 - It is preferable to use environment variables to configure your app.
-For example, the JWT secret we hard-coded in the previous step
+For example, the JWT secret we hard-coded in previous step
 - This makes it easier to deploy the same code into different environments
 - Typically config values are not committed to a repository and they are managed with environment variables.
-An example would be the logging level: in production it's usually better to have only important information, while in a dev environment it may be useful to show more
+An example would be the logging level: in production it's usually better to have only important info, while in a dev env it may be useful to show more

 > 💡 As we only refactor in this step we don't have a try it out slide.
 You can try things from earlier steps and expect them to work

 ---

-class: branded

 # Step 8: Exercise 💻

 - Create a `config.js` file which:
   - Uses `env-schema` to load a `JWT_SECRET` environmnent variable, with fallback to a `.env` file
   - Validates its value with `fluent-json-schema`
 - Change `server.js` so that it imports the `config.js` module and provides it to the `buildServer` function
 - Change `index.js` so that it:
   - Accepts the configuration provided by `server.js` in the exported `buildServer` function

 ---

-class: branded

 # Step 8: Solution